 - The printers sycamore and mulberry can print A3 in colour (as well as A4)

 - Most of the LaserJets print double-sided by default, under Unix use the -single option to lpr to print single sided.

 - The printers palm, willow and poplar have an extra-large paper-tray and are thus recommended for larger jobs.
 They also have stapler attachments.

-- Most of the colour LaserJets are capable of printing on transparencies, although they do not usually have transparencies loaded nowadays.
-On most Unix workstations you can use the -transparency option to lpr.
+- Most of the colour LaserJets are capable of printing on transparencies, although they will not have transparencies loaded nowadays.

 - We do not stock or support letter sized paper

 Currently access to gum, our poster printer, is restricted due to the cost of consumables (we don't want people accidentally printing code listings on A0 paper !) and because it requires some simple operational skills.
 If you wish to produce a poster then please email firstname.lastname@example.org.
 If you are likely to want to print posters frequently and/or have proven that you know how to load paper then you can be added to the access control list for the printer.

 Further details on the use of this printer and the laminator are at gum.